AdverseApps/Adversarial-Apps-Web/README.md

 Environment Variables:

-- DATABASE_URI should be set to the DATABASE URI connection string you have for your database.
+- DATABASE_URL should be set to the DATABASE URI or URL connection string you have for your database.
+- JWT_SECRET should be set to a secure string that you create to use for encryption of the JWT for user sessions

 ### Running the Local Application